• Skip to primary navigation

 Thighs:

-Very Serious Faults:
+Moderate to Serious Faults:

-• Lacking width or height
+• lacking width or depth of muscle

 Skin: